-The Company has listed debt in issue on the Euro MTF Market operated by the Bourse de Luxembourg; a management responsibility statement signed on behalf of the Directors has been appended to these financial statements.
+The Company has listed debt in issue on the Bourse de Luxembourg, an EU-regulated market; a management responsibility statement signed on behalf of the Directors has been appended to these financial statements.

 The principal accounting policies adopted in the preparation of these financial statements are set out below.